JamieLouBrolund/RedBird-Songs/readme.md

 # How to Get it Working:

+NPM Install for the Dependencies

-Add a .env file in the config folder with these values:
+Then add config.env file in the config folder with these values:
 * PORT = 2121 //or whatever you choose
 * MONGO_URI =  //MongoDB connection string
 * GOOGLE_CLIENT_ID = // Google Auth ID